SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Iframe from 'react-iframe';

-This page provides an overview of the new Sumo Logic.
+This guide introduces you to the new, faster Sumo Logic UI.

 <Iframe url="https://www.youtube.com/embed/86IJB6JrG_k?rel=0"
         width="854px"